 Recently, whilst in the mountains of the Italian Dolomites, I stayed at a working cattle farm where the owner spoke no English, and I somehow spoke even less Italian.

-After silently showing my partner and I to our room, I expected an awkward display of the one Italian word I know on my part to express my gratitude and a bemused stare from the owner at best.
+After silently showing my partner and I to our room, I expected to wheel out the one Italian word I know to express my gratitude and a bemused stare from the owner at best.

-However, he pulled out his phone and began speaking long Italian prose directly to it, to which it immediately replied with perfect English that breakfast was served at 7am the next day, there was a coffee machine down the hall and to have a pleasant stay.
+However, he pulled out his phone and began speaking long Italian prose directly, to which his phone immediately replied with perfect English that breakfast was served at 7am the next day, there was a coffee machine down the hall and to have a pleasant stay.

-That translation app had managed to bridge a seemingly insurmountable gap, and create a feeling of camaraderie between an awkward 27 year old tech worker whose already subpar social skills were being further suppressed by carrying 50 lbs of luggage and a 65-ish Italian mountain beef farmer, something that previously would only be achievable by about 4 bottles of wine and an unspoken agreement to not talk about the 2021 Euro Cup final.
+That translation app had managed to bridge a seemingly insurmountable gap.
+It created a feeling of camaraderie between an awkward 27 year old tech worker with subpar social skills and a 65-ish Italian mountain beef farmer, something that usually would only be achievable by 4 bottles of wine and an unspoken agreement to not talk about the 2021 Euro Cup final.

-At that moment, I was transported instantly back to my days learning to code for the first time in 2018, with my roommate's dog helping me simultaneously work on my multitasking skills by thwacking a tennis ball against my leg with a suspicious level of accuracy.
+At that moment, I was transported back to my days first learning to code in 2018, with my roommate's dog helping me work on my multitasking skills by thwacking a tennis ball against my leg with a suspicious level of accuracy.

-Leafing through my Coding for Dummies book and creating my first “hello world” projects, I felt like I was tapping into this other world, seeing through the veil and discovering what I was truly passionate about: building digital experiences.
+Leafing through my Coding for Dummies book and creating my first “hello world” projects, I felt like I was tapping into another world, seeing through the veil and discovering what I was truly passionate about: building digital experiences.

-I began to see inefficiencies in the way I was doing things like budgeting my money, inefficiencies that code could fix.
+The analytic mindset coding cultivates enabled me to see inefficiencies in the way I was doing everyday things like budgeting my money, inefficiencies that code could fix.

-So I started building things that helped me, like a budgeting app and a to-do list app.
-And I realised that tech held the power to improve the way we do, well just about anything.
+I started building things that helped me, like a budgeting app and a to-do list app.
+And I realised that tech held the power to improve the way we do, well, just about anything.

 After that, I began to use my skills to try and help teammates at the marketing agency I worked for, desperately grasping for any chance to utilise my new skills.